jamesrr39/go-custom-error/README.md

 ## Custom error throwing in Golang

-demo to show how to throw and detect different kinds of errors in Go
+simple demo to show how to detect, return and test for different kinds of errors in Go

 this example uses the `make` build tool to build/run